microsoft/TACO/src/remotebuild/README.md

 ﻿
 # remotebuild

 Secure build server to remotely build, run and debug apps.
 It sets up a webserver, and handles secure communication/authentication from the client.
-It loads other modules such as *taco-remote* agent to provide actual functionality.
+It loads other modules such as *taco-remote* to provide actual functionality.

-***remotebuild*** is an extensible server implementation which can support different project types (HTML/JS, C++ etc) to build mobile apps.
+***remotebuild*** is an extensible server implementation which can support different project types to build mobile apps.
 By default, it supports *taco-remote* agent which allows to remotely build, run, and debug iOS apps created using Visual Studio Tools for Apache Cordova.

 ## Requirements for iOS
 To build and run iOS apps on the iOS Simulator or on an iOS device using Visual Studio, you must install and configure the remote build, on a Mac computer that meets the following requirements -